real-jame/realjame-old/jameblog/_posts/2022-11-2-Spooking Out's Modern Roblox Port.md

 ## Behind the scenes

-This was a solo effort because Tobu already wanted to take a break and he doesn't know modern Roblox development very well.
+This was a solo effort because Tobu.fi already wanted to take a break and he doesn't know modern Roblox development very well.
 Plus, this was pretty simple, so I could do it by myself.

 Work was split into 2 phases of development.
 Fixing the code to run on modern (the important part), and then "bonus features" in the remaining time I have.